-A tribute to a beloved public figure destroyed by press, social media and battles with mental health
+A tribute to a beloved public figure destroyed by press, social media, and battles with mental health

 In February 2020, at the height of her fame, one of the UK’s most successful TV presenters, Caroline Flack, best known for hosting the hugely popular Love Island series, took her own life.
 Created as a tribute to her life and career, this documentary sees family and friends pay tribute in an emotional, intimate, and candid film celebrating Caroline’s life and legacy.
 It combines never-before-seen footage, childhood home videos and intimate testimony from family and friends.

 Significantly, it also goes behind the headlines to reveal a very different woman to her public persona and sensitively explores the pressures that fame, mental health, press, and social media had on Caroline throughout her life.
-The documentary received critical acclaim when it aired and beat the slot average.
-It now ranks as the second-best performing documentary behind the Michael Jackson documentary Leaving Neverland on the broadcaster’s website streaming service, All4.
+The documentary received critical acclaim when it aired and now ranks as the second-best performing documentary behind the Michael Jackson documentary Leaving Neverland on the broadcaster’s website streaming service, All4.

-“A nuanced and sensitive study of suicide, celebrity and mental health” - Daily Telegraph
+“A nuanced and sensitive study of suicide, celebrity and mental health”

-Consolidated audience of 3.1m viewers
+Consolidated audience of 3.1m viewers, beating slot average